 Goodwill is tested annually for impairment, or sooner when circumstances indicate an impairment may exist.
 The Company has elected to first perform a qualitative assessment, based on the entity's events and circumstances, to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 The results of this qualitative assessment determine whether it is necessary to perform an impairment test.
-There were no impairments recognized during the three months period ending March 31, 2018 and 2017 or for the year ending December 31, 2017.
+There were no impairments recognized during the six month periods ending June 30, 2018 and 2017 or for the year ending December 31, 2017.